-(2) In 1540, Captain García López de Cárdenas visited this place, which was the home of the Havasupai people.
-John Wesley (+) Powell led the first expedition through this place, but lost three men along its dangerous () rapids.
-President Theodore Roosevelt advocated for preservation of, for the points, name this landmark in Arizona through which the Colorado River flows.
+(4) In 1540, Captain García López de Cárdenas visited this place, which was the home of the Havasupai people.
+After setting out from the Green River, John Wesley Powell led the first expedition through this place, but lost three men along its dangerous (+) rapids.
+President Theodore Roosevelt advocated for preserving this natural formation in the American Southwest.
+For the points, name this landmark in () Arizona through which the Colorado River flows.

-ANSWER: Grand Canyon
+ANSWER: Grand Canvon